xxxAleksandrxxx/Automations/iOS Shortcuts/Duolingo companion/readme.md

 **DuoLingo** | ![Imgur](https://i.imgur.com/o3T5uos.png)  | ![Imgur](https://i.imgur.com/c7AtT0T.png) | ![Imgur](https://i.imgur.com/e0UIxrC.png)

-I've been studying Spanish using English as my primary language (which it technically isn't 😁) for over a year, and I've grown to really enjoy DuoLingo.
-There were a couple of features I always wished for:
+I've been studying Spanish using English as my primary language (which technically isn't 😁) for over a year, and I've really enjoy DuoLingo.
+But there are couple of features I always wished to have:

 - Pronunciation of sentences for each exercise.
 - Listening to sentences in both Spanish and English.